-- Watch out for phishing emails: Although you should take breach notifications seriously, note that this could also be a tactic used by cyber criminals.
-Fraudsters may send phishing emails (under the guise of password reset emails) that lead to fake (phishing) sites, designed to steal information such as login credentials.
-If you do get a password reset email, make sure it’s legitimate by checking for common signs of a phishing email such as a misspelled company name or poor grammar.
-You can also skip the links altogether and go directly to the company website to change your password.
+- Watch out for phishing emails: Although you should take breach notifications seriously, note that this could also be a tactic used by cybercriminals.
+Fraudsters may send phishing emails (under the guise of password reset emails) that lead to fake (phishing) sites designed to steal information such as login credentials.
+If you get a password reset email, ensure it’s legitimate by checking for common signs of a phishing email, such as a misspelled company name or poor grammar.
+You can skip the links and go directly to the company website to change your password.

-- Look for secure sites: When carrying out online activities, especially those involving financial or personal information, make sure you’re using a trusted website (one that begins with https://).
+- Look for secure sites: When carrying out online activities, especially those involving financial or personal information, ensure you’re using a trusted website (one that begins with HTTPS://).
 Even if you spot a good deal, it’s not worth handing over your payment information to a company that isn’t going to safeguard your data.

 - Use have I been pwned?: Sign up to this website to get a quick notification in case your email address has been involved in a data breach.
 Note you need to sign up separately for every email address you use.

 - Monitor your accounts: You can’t always trust that a financial institution or payment platform will catch something awry with your account.
 Check statements regularly to make sure no one has access, and check your credit report to ensure no new accounts have been opened in your name.
 Don’t forget to check loyalty and reward accounts too; these are often forgotten but can be of great value to criminals.
 Identity theft protection services can automate some of these checks.